Pyrrole: Reactions and reactivity

 Due to its aromatic character, pyrrole is difficult to hydrogenate, does not easily react as a diene in Diels–Alder reactions, and does not undergo usual olefin reactions.
 Its reactivity is similar to that of benzene and aniline, in that it is easy to alkylate and acylate.
-Under acidic conditions, pyrroles polymerize easily, and thus many electrophilic reagents that are used in benzene chemistry are not applicable to pyrroles.
+Under acidic conditions, pyrroles oxidize easily to polypyrrole, and thus many electrophilic reagents that are used in benzene chemistry are not applicable to pyrroles.
 In contrast, substituted pyrroles (including protected pyrroles) have been used in a broad range of transformations.

 Reaction of pyrrole with electrophiles

 Pyrroles generally react with electrophiles at the α position (C2 or C5), due to the highest degree of stability of the protonated intermediate.